Every 4th of July, I don’t just host a party; I stage a production. I spend weeks menu planning, three days deep-cleaning every baseboard, and

 I was sitting on the edge of the tub, dabbing my eyes, when karma decided to RSVP.

-Just three minutes after that toast, I heard it—a series of GUT-WRENCHING SCREAMS coming from the backyard.
-I froze.
-Was it a fire?
-An accident?
-I rushed to the window and saw a scene of absolute chaos.
+Just three minutes after that toast, I heard it—a series of GUT-WRENCHING SCREAMS coming from the

 The “star of the show”—the massive, expensive industrial smoker Mark had insisted on buying—was billowing thick, oily black smoke.
 But that wasn’t the problem.
 The problem was the Golden Retriever Chaos.